Helping families thrive during the early years.

 I am the owner and founder of The Early Years Collective.
 I have spent more than 20 years working with children and families, and I bring both professional experience and personal understanding to the work I do.

-I hold a Master’s degree in Counseling, I’m a former early childhood teacher, and I’m a certified sleep consultant.
-My background includes extensive study in child development, child psychology, and positive parenting approaches, all of which shape the support I provide to families.
+I hold a Master’s degree in Counseling, I’m a former early childhood teacher and ADHD coach, and I’m a certified sleep consultant.
+My background includes extensive study in child development, child psychology, nervous system regulation, and positive parenting approaches, all of which shape the support I provide to families.

 I am also a mother of twin boys, so I understand firsthand both the joy and the intensity of raising children.
 That lived experience, combined with my professional background, allows me to support parents with both knowledge and empathy.
 The early years are some of the hardest but they can also be the most rewarding if you have the right support and guidance.